VLA and Hubble telescope image of galaxy cluster MACSJ0717.5+3745

 Learn more in the NRAO news story Cosmic lens reveals faint radio galaxy.
 (Date image taken: unknown; date originally posted to NSF Multimedia Gallery: June 22, 2021)

-Special Restrictions: This photo is licensed under Creative Commons license Attribution-NonCommercial-NoDerivs 3.0 Unported.
+Special Restrictions: This photo is licensed under Creative Commons license (Creative Commons Attribution 3.0 Unported -- CC BY 3.0.)

 Images and other media in the National Science Foundation Multimedia Gallery are available for use in print and electronic material by NSF employees, members of the media, university staff, teachers and the general public.
 All media in the gallery are intended for personal, educational and nonprofit/non-commercial use only.